stzxck123/Black-Grabber-V3/README.md

 # Black-Grabber-V3
-Advanced RAT malware written in Python, fully controllable through Discord with dedicated GUI builder to make preparation easier.

-Dont download or buy from anywhere else except this repository.
-Especially not from someone claiming they got an advanced/pro version on telegram or discord!

-Wiki
-Read our extensive Wiki for more information and detailed building instructions.

-Wiki

-Black-Grabber Community
-Join our Telegram and Discord servers for support, to ask questions, recommend features and talk to like minded people!

-Telegram - Group

-Table of contents
-Disclaimer
 Features
-Preparation
-Available commands
-Setup
-Building executable
-Autonomic features
-Commands manual
-Disclaimer
-Information and code provided on this repository are for educational purposes only.
-The creator is no way responsible for any direct or indirect damage caused due to the misusage of the information.
-Everything you do, you are doing at your own risk and responsibility.

-Features
-Black Grabebr malware can do plenty of things, like: handle multiple PCs (not only one, like in most of the cases) UAC Bypass (gain Administrative permissions on startup) delete itself whenever you want
+handle multiple PCs (not only one, like in most of the cases) UAC Bypass (gain Administrative permissions on startup) delete itself whenever you want